jgkramer/jgkramer.github.io/_drafts/post9_vogtle.md

 Since supply-constrained generation should be largely independent of demand level, we'd expect fossil-fuel generation to have a high correlation to total electriicty demand.
 The monthly chart above hints at this relationship, but to establish it more firmly we need more data points.

-The below chart reports the relationship between **daily** total generation and **daily** fossil-fuel generation during August - November in each of the years 2021, 2022 and 2023 (all daily totals divided by 24 to show the average hourly generation).
+The below chart reports the relationship between **daily** total generation and **daily** fossil-fuel generation during August - November in each of the years 2021, 2022 and 2023 (all daily totals in GWh were divided by 24 hours to show the average generation rate in GW for the day).

 ![Linear Regression 2021-2023](/assets/images/post9_linreg.png)